 Robin Hussey never imagined that she would be going to college for the first time at the age of 52.
 After losing her husband six years ago, Robin realized that she needed to change her life and do something to advance her career.
 Herzing University was the answer.

 Robin is currently earning her diploma in medical billing and insurance coding online, but plans to continue her education and earn an associate of science in health information management.
-She credits Herzing staff and faculty for making this transition so manageable, and for opening up the door to new, exciting opportunities.
+She applauds Herzing's staff and faculty for making her educational transition so manageable and for opening up the door to new, exciting opportunities.

-"The financial aid and admissions process was really easy.
+"The financial aid and admissions process was a breeze.
 Herzing staff took care of things right away.
 All of the obstacles were completely removed," says Robin.
 "I had a rough start at first, but my teachers and advisor have been so supportive.
-Anytime there is a problem, they bend over backwards to help me out.
+Anytime there is a problem, they bend over backward to help me out.
 I know they're on my side."

-Robin says that she is equally impressed with the level of expertise the faculty bring to the courses.
+Robin says that she is equally impressed with the level of expertise the faculty brings to the courses.

-"The credentials of the instructors " who they are and their industry experience " is impressive.
+"The credentials of the instructors and the level of knowledge they exhibit" is impressive.
 They are well-known experts who are actively involved in their fields," says Robin.
-"When you leave Herzing, it's clear that they want you to have the skills, confidence, and integrity to make your field better."
+"When you leave Herzing, it's clear that they want you to have the skills, confidence and integrity to make your field better."

 Robin says that she is grateful for finding Herzing University and couldn't be happier with her first college experience.

-"I just really did not think going to school at my age would be this doable," says Robin.
-"It's nice to have people who appreciate you being here and appreciate the effort that you're making to do something different with your life."
+"I didn't think going to school at my age would be this doable," says Robin.
+"Itis good to have people who appreciate you being here and appreciate the effort that you're making to do something different with your life."